mehdiborji/methylation/README.md

 sbatch  --array=1-n ~/methylation/scripts/SLURM_align_parts_minimap.sh . sample  ../GRCh38_v44/GRCh38_v44_chrs.mmi
 ```

-- There are partially converted reads which need to be removed
+- There are partially converted reads which need to be removed, takes around 20-30min for a %80 aligned batch of 10m 150-150 reads
+multiple parts per task, controlled by `multiplier_per_task` variable `(default=2)`
 ```
-sbatch ~/methylation/scripts/SLURM_filter_non_conv.sh . sample
+sbatch --array=1-n ~/methylation/scripts/SLURM_filter_non_conv.sh . sample
 ```

 - For very large datasets we split the pipeline into pieces and submit them as array jobs: